API Tutorial¶

 All integration examples assume that you have already obtained your API keys.
 Additionally, these examples assume that you have created a “default” project, meaning that you have not made any changes to the country groups or discounts.
 If you have made changes, simply create a new project for learning purposes and use the domain “example.com”.

-Integration Example: Custom Pricing Page#
+Integration Example: Custom Pricing Page¶

-In this example, we will explain how to use the ParityVend API to create an adaptive pricing page for your product using the /frontend/get-discount/ endpoint.
-This example focuses on the frontend group endpoint.
+In this example, we will explain how to use the ParityVend API to create an adaptive pricing page for your product using the /frontend/get-discount/

-Step 1: Preparation#
+Step 1: Preparation¶

 Suppose you have a wonderful pricing page on your website for your product A. Currently, your pricing is fixed and shows the same prices to all people.
 Let’s make it adaptive and integrate the ParityVend API to automatically make this pricing fairer, more accessible, and more profitable!

-• If you wish to follow this example locally, create a file named pricing.html and copy the initial code below into it.
+If you wish to follow this example locally, create a file named

-• Later in this tutorial, only parts of the code will be shown for convenience.
+when you copy the example code.Later in this tutorial, only parts of the code will be shown for convenience.
 For each code block, you will see a link “view full HTML” that you can use to access the complete HTML code.

 Here is an initial pricing page (click to expand):